Founded by Independent Pharmacists, Serving Independent Pharmacists

 Nate Tischler

-Nate is tasked with developing and implementing business solutions that maximize WSPC’s competitive edge and helps member pharmacies thrive in a highly competitive, dynamic industry.
-As Business Systems and Analytics Architect, Nate will be heavily focused on establishing “tools”, processes, and analytics for our organization and membership.
+Nate is tasked with developing and implementing business solutions that maximize WSPC’s competitive edge and help member pharmacies thrive in a highly competitive, dynamic industry.
+As Business Systems and Analytics Architect, Nate will focus on establishing “tools”, processes, and analytics for our organization and membership.

-During the past 10 years, Nate developed a deep understanding of pharmacy from the wholesale perspective working at AmerisourceBergen in many leadership capacities in the areas of distribution, sales operations, and finance.
-He regularly led and participated in cross-functional projects related to maximizing customer contract realization, implementing new technology, and enhancing customers’ experience.
-Lastly, Nate established many solid relationships with teams nationwide and served as a trusted adviser for his colleagues and senior business leaders.
+During the past 10 years, Nate has developed a deep understanding of pharmacy from the wholesale perspective, working at AmerisourceBergen in many leadership capacities in the areas of distribution, sales operations, and finance.
+He regularly leads and participates in cross-functional projects related to maximizing customer contract realization, implementing new technology, and enhancing customers’ experience.
+Lastly, Nate established many solid relationships with teams nationwide and was a trusted adviser for his colleagues and senior business leaders.

 Ahmed Atallah, PhD, RPh

-Ahmed Atallah, PhD, RPh has been a community pharmacist for the last 30-years.
-After graduating from the Cairo University School of Pharmacy in 1975, he worked in the industry for five years before deciding to return to school.
-He then received a master’s degree in Radio Pharmacy and a Ph.D. in Toxicology from USC in 1986.
+Ahmed Atallah, PhD, RPh, has been a community pharmacist for the last thirty years.
+After graduating from Cairo University School of Pharmacy in 1975, he worked in the industry for five years before deciding to return to school.
+He then received a master’s in Radio Pharmacy and a Ph.D. in Toxicology from USC in 1986.

-In 1988, together with his wife Samia, who is also a pharmacist (she was his pharmacy school sweetheart), they purchased Fox Drug of Torrance, CA. Realizing early on that to survive in such a competitive environment they needed to be at the forefront of innovation, they make of use new advances and are able to maintain a viable practice.
+In 1988, together with his wife Samia, who is also a pharmacist (she was his pharmacy school sweetheart), they purchased Fox Drug of Torrance, CA. Realizing early on that to survive in such a competitive environment, they needed to be at the forefront of innovation, they made use of new advances and were able to maintain a viable practice.

-Today they own three pharmacies in the South Bay and two of their children are pharmacists, making theirs a four-pharmacist family.
+Today, they own three pharmacies in the South Bay, and two of their children are pharmacists, making their family a four-pharmacist family.

 All three of their pharmacies are members of WSPC, and they believe our coalition is essential for independents.
-We have strength in numbers, and not only does WSPC ensure the best contracts with our suppliers, but most importantly they ensure that our suppliers honor their commitment.
+We have strength in numbers, and not only does WSPC ensure the best contracts with our suppliers, but most importantly, they ensure that our suppliers honor their commitments.

-Ahmed plans to help more independent pharmacists like him join WSPC in order to strengthen the position of independent pharmacies and keep them viable in the ever-challenging field of pharmacy care.
+Ahmed plans to help more independent pharmacists like him join WSPC, strengthening their position and keeping them viable in the ever-challenging field of pharmacy care.

 Shane Jensen, PharmD

 Pharmacy in West Jordan, Utah, as the Director of Pharmacy.
 He helped grow the business and establish a respected customer-service-based practice.
 In 2007, Shane purchased Family Plaza Pharmacy.
 Shane is an entrepreneur at heart and loves the opportunity to be both a pharmacist and a business owner.
-He is heavily involved in the Utah Pharmacy Association as a board member and is now serving as the president elect.
+He is heavily involved in the Utah Pharmacy Association as a board member and now serves as president-elect.

-He enjoys practicing as a pharmacist and interacting with his patients.
+He enjoys practicing pharmacy and interacting with his patients.
 As a cancer survivor, Shane can understand and empathize with many patients.

 Eugene Medley, PharmD, MS

-During this time he also attended the University of Nevada, Las Vegas undergraduate Biological Sciences program.
-While at UNLV, he worked at the Mirage Resorts Dolphin Habitat and Secret Garden of Siegfried and Roy.
-His time spent with the aquatic marine mammals and Siegfried and Roy’s exotic menagerie inspired a great deal of respect for veterinary companions.
+During this time, he also attended the University of Nevada, Las Vegas’s undergraduate Biological Sciences program.
+While at UNLV, he worked at the Mirage Resorts Dolphin Habitat and the Secret Garden of Siegfried and Roy.
+His time with the aquatic marine mammals and Siegfried and Roy’s exotic menagerie inspired a great deal of respect for veterinary companions.

-Eugene then traveled east of the Rockies to Colorado State University in Fort Collins, CO where he received his Master of Science in Anatomy.
-At CSU he was also a graduate teaching assistant for the human and veterinary anatomy curriculum.
-On a whim, he submitted an application to the University of Colorado, Denver Health Sciences Center School of Pharmacy and was accepted to the Doctor of Pharmacy Program.
-Thereby began his career as a pharmacist.
+Eugene then traveled east of the Rockies to Colorado State University in Fort Collins, CO, where he received his Master of Science in Anatomy.
+At CSU, he was also a graduate teaching assistant for the human and veterinary anatomy curriculum.
+On a whim, he submitted an application to the University of Colorado, Denver Health Sciences Center School of Pharmacy, and was accepted to the Doctor of Pharmacy Program.
+Thereby, he began his career as a pharmacist.

-He and his wife Jennifer moved to San Clemente, CA where he is now in business with his father as an owner/operator of San Clemente’s only independent compounding pharmacy, Sea View Pharmacy, which is located across from the hospital.
-Jennifer and Eugene have three beautiful children named Dylan, Trevor, and Madeline, and live happily in San Clemente.
+He and his wife Jennifer moved to San Clemente, CA, where he is now in business with his father as the owner/operator of San Clemente’s only independent compounding pharmacy, Sea View Pharmacy, which is located across from the hospital.
+Jennifer and Eugene have three beautiful children named Dylan, Trevor, and Madeline and live happily in San Clemente.

 Jeff Sherman, PharmD

 Pharmacy is definitely “in the blood” for Jeff.
-Jeff grew up in a small central coast California town where he worked in his father’s drugstore.
+Jeff grew up in a small, central-coast California town where he worked at his father’s drugstore.
 “My dad set a standard for taking care of patients.
 I couldn’t see myself doing anything else,” Jeff said of the experience.
-After graduating Pharmacy school in 1990 from the University of Pacific, he worked in independent pharmacies for 20 years.
+After graduating from Pharmacy school in 1990 from the University of Pacific, he worked in independent pharmacies for 20 years.

 Jeff opened Sherman’s Apothecary Pharmacy in Salinas, California, in

 2010 with his wife, Mindy.
 Jeff and Mindy strive to provide the very best service at their pharmacy.
-They value the chance to build relationships with their patients by providing services such as custom compounding and bio-identical hormone replacement.
+They value building relationships with their patients by providing custom compounding and bio-identical hormone replacement services.

-“Joining the WSPC team as a Peer Advocate is an honor,” Jeff said.
+“Joining the WSPC team as a National Advisor is an honor,” Jeff said.
 “This group does so much to help the independent pharmacy owner.
-My wish is to see independent pharmacy continue to be a valued resource in every community.”
+I wish to see independent pharmacies continue to be a valued resource in every community.”